cnnrbrn/noroff-programming-foundations-content/week-1/lesson-4.md

 When JavaScript code gets loaded in the browser, the browser will run the code as it finds it, from top to bottom.

-As soon as the browser encounters this code it will run:
+As soon as the browser encounters this code, it will run:

 ```js
 console.log("hello");